 That’s why this study found that the level of sugar-damaged or ‘glycosylated’ LDL and blood levels of glucose or the long-term measure of sugar damage called HbA1c (glycosylated red blood cells) were the best predictors of heart attack risk.
 The study described these as of ‘high importance’ in the development of heart disease2.
 Other studies have found that oxidised LDL is also a good predictor3 but this wasn’t measured in this study.

-But atheromas, that is dumping points for foam cells full of damaged cholesterol, don't just happen anywhere in the artery wall.
-They are more likely to occur in weak spots damaged by too much homocysteine.
+But atheromas, that is dumping points for foam cells full of damaged cholesterol, don’t just happen anywhere in the artery wall.
+They are more likely to occur in weak spots damaged by too much Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased….
 In the absence of sufficient B vitamins blood homocysteine levels rise and the homocysteine damages arteries.
 Two thirds of deaths from heart attacks in older people are predicted, not by their cholesterol level but by their homocysteine level.4

 Whether or not a bulging atheroma is going to lead to a total blockage, which triggers a heart attack, depends on two other factors.
 How thick the blood is and how narrow the arteries are.
 Blood thickness depends on two things: omega-3 fats and the B vitamin niacin.